arryastarkbery/SportBoxTv/README.md

 Record live transmissions to your PC
 Available for Windows
-Open your own transmissions streams (M3U8, RTMP, RTSP, etc) Add as many IPTV lists you want handles hundreds of m3u files at once etc.
+Open your own transmissions streams (M3U8, RTMP, RTSP, etc) handles hundreds of m3u files at once
+Add as many IPTV lists you want